 When you select the SPI trigger type and Display Info is enabled, a graphic is displayed showing the current state of the frame signal, clock slope, number of data bits, and data bit values.

-- 1 Press [Trigger]. - 2 In the Trigger Menu, press the Trigger softkey; then, turn the Entry knob to select the serial slot (Serial 1) on which the SPI signals are being decoded.
+- 1 Press [Trigger]. - 2 In the Trigger Menu, press the Trigger Type softkey; then, turn the Entry knob to select the serial slot (Serial 1 or Serial 2) on which the SPI signals are being decoded.